Healthy Homes Assessment Karamu

 Insulation Karamu

-A well-insulated house can reduce condensation and lower the chance of mould and damp, as well as making much easier to allow the household to hold warmth.
+A well-insulated property will reduce the risk of condensation and lessen the likelihood of mould and damp, and it will make more easy for the household to retain warmth.

-The "R" signifies thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
-The more high the R-value, higher the quality of insulation.
+The "R" signifies thermal resistance and is a measure of how well insulation can withstand heat flow.
+The more high the R-value, more effective the insulation.

 • Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3